nvlad/yii2support/README.md

 ### Views

-- View files completion
+- View template names and parameters completion
-- Add View parameters after completion
+- Add view parameters after completion
-- Inspection missed View files
+- Inspection for missing view templates
-- QuickFix for missed files
+- QuickFix for missing view templates
 - Jump to View file (go to declaration)
-- Inspection by required & unused parameters for View render
+- Inspection for required and unused template parameters
-- QuickFix for required & unused parameters
+- QuickFix for required and unused template parameters
-- Update path to View file on file move
+- Updates path to view template when file is moved

 ### i18n